udacity/create-your-own-adventure/english/make-friends/where_am_i/where_am_i.md

 Your Earth started to literally disintegrate into pieces.
 So our leaders transported all the remaining humans here."

 I was a little relieved.
 But my mind was beginning to swarm with all sorts of questions.

 "So, how long have I been in hyper-sleep?", I enquired.

 "About 10 months", Marshy replied. "you were one of the last group to be transported here.

-We always leave humans in sleep to assess their physical condition and to tune them up to suit to this Planet's environment', she intoned.
+We always leave humans in sleep to assess their physical condition and to tune them up to

+suit to this Planet's environment', she intoned.

 I couldn't wait to go out and explore the new Planet.
-But I was feeling very tired and felt like didn't ahve any energy left.
+But I was feeling very tired and felt like didn't have any energy left.

 "Oh I forgot.
 One month in our Planet is equal to 10 years in your Earth time.
 So 100 years have passed in Earth time"